Italian Turkey Meatballs

 This post may contain affiliate links.
 Please read our disclosure policy.

-This turkey meatballs recipe is light, flavorful, and healthy!
+This Italian Turkey Meatballs recipe is light, flavorful, and healthy!
 The meatballs cook directly in the sugo al pomodoro, so there is no need to bake—roll and simmer for the perfect, tender meatballs—just like Nonna used to make them!

-Serve with crusty bread and a simple salad.
+Serve with crusty bread and an Italian green salad.

 Table of Contents